Modding a Flashforge Guider II 3D Printer - Part 1

 One of my main concerns with the Guider II

-is the amount of noise it produces, even with everything closed up (front door / top cover).
+is the intense amount of noise it produces, even with everything closed up (front door / top cover).
 There are a handful of separate noise sources responsible for this that I’m trying to tackle individually.

 The stepper motors are a major source of dynamically changing loudness and pitch during a print, and were high on the priority list to improve.
 For steppers, a this noise depends a lot on the details of how they’re driven electrically.